CosmoLike/cocoa/README.md

 The conda installation method should be chosen in the overwhelming majority of cases.
 In the rare instances in which the user cannot work with Conda, refer to the Appendix [Installation of Cocoa's required packages without Conda](#required_packages_cache), as it contains instructions for a much slower (and prone to errors) but conda-independent installation method.

-:books::books: *Additional Notes for experts and developers on Installation of Cobaya base code* :books::books:
+:books::books: *Installation of Cobaya base code* :books::books:

 - If the user wants to compile only a subset of these packages, refer to the appendix [Compiling Boltzmann, CosmoLike, and Likelihood codes separately](#appendix_compile_separately).